kill9zombie/elixir_dojo/DOJO.md

 * An installation of [Elixir](http://elixir-lang.org/install.html).
 * A telnet client (ie [Putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) on windows or 'telnet' on linux)

+The default windows telnet client does still work if you enable it in Windows Features.
+Local echo always used to be off by default, I don't know if that's still the case.

 Numbers, lists, tuples and maps etc
 -----------------------------------

 The Elixir interactive shell is called `iex`.
 Linux or OSX users can just type `iex` from a terminal.
 There's a note for Windows users that might help:

     Note: if you are on Windows, you can also try iex.bat --werl which may provide a better experience depending on which console you are using.

 To quit `iex`, there's a quite inelegant ctrl+c, ctrl+c.

-`iex` is the REPL for Elixir, we can type in an Elixir expression and get the result.
+`iex` is the REPL (Read, Evaluate, Print Loop) for Elixir, we can type in an Elixir expression and get the result.
 You'll notice that even simple things like integer numbers are an expression, they just return themselves.
 If you press return at the `iex` prompt, it'll evaluate to `nil`.

 In Elixir (and Erlang) documentation, you'll see functions referred to as `Dojo.Actor.add/2`.
 It's just a way of describing the `add` function in the `Dojo.Actor` module that takes two parameters.
-This is referred to the arity of the function (the number of parameters it takes).
+This is referred to as the arity of the function (the number of parameters it takes).

 We can experiment with data types in iex: